Your journey at a glance

 Before reaching Thimphu, you will also stop at the Simtokha Dzong, the first Dzong in the country.
 Constructed in 1629, the dzong houses an old clay statue of Buddha.
 The wall paintings are one of the most beautiful in the country.

 Later that afternoon you will reach Paro, an historic town with many sacred sites and historical buildings scattered through the area.
 It is home to many of Bhutan’s oldest temples and monasteries, the National Museum and the country’s only airport.
 Upon your arrival you will check into Uma Paro.

-Spend three nights at the Uma Paro.
+Spend two nights at the Uma Paro.
 Accommodation is in a one-bedroom villa and will be on a room, dinner and breakfast basis.